leanprover-community/mathlib3/docs/contribute/doc.md

 ## Docstrings

 Every definition and major theorem is required to have a doc string.
+(Doc strings on lemmas are also encouraged, particularly if the lemma has any mathematical content or might be useful in another file.)
-Those are introduced using `/--` and closed by `-/` above the definition.
-They can contain some markdown, e.g. backticks quotes.
+These are introduced using `/--` and closed by `-/` above the definition.
+They can contain some markdown, e.g. backtick quotes.
 They should convey the mathematical meaning of the definition.
 It is allowed to lie slightly about the actual implementation.
 The following is a docstring example:

 ```lean